Dissipative superradiant spin amplifier for enhanced quantum sensing: Discussion

 \subsection{Comparison and advantages over unitary OAT amplification schemes}

-The dissipative spin amplification scheme introduced in this work is effective in the presence of collective loss, and in fact harnesses this as a key resource.
-As discussed in the introduction, this is in sharp contrast to conventional approaches that use unitary dynamics to improve sensing in the presence of measurement noise: such approaches become infeasible with even small amounts of $T_1$ relaxation (whether collective or single-spin in nature).
+The dissipative spin amplification scheme introduced in this work is effective in the presence of collective loss, and in fact harnesses it as a key resource.
+As discussed in the Introduction, this is in sharp contrast to conventional approaches that use unitary dynamics to improve sensing in the presence of measurement noise: such approaches become infeasible with even small amounts of $T_1$ relaxation (whether collective or single-spin in nature).
 To illustrate this, we focus on the scheme presented in the seminal work by Davis \emph{et al.} \cite{Davis2016}, where OAT dynamics is used to generate effective spin amplification.
 This scheme involves starting a spin ensemble in a CSS $\vert \psi_0 \rangle$ that is fully polarized in the $x$ direction.
 The protocol then corresponds to the composite unitary evolution

-The first step corresponds to the generation of squeezing using the OAT Hamiltonian $\hat{H}_\mathrm{OAT} = \chi \hat{S}_z^2$ for a time $t$, i.e.~$\hat{U}_\mathrm{sqz} = \exp(-i \hat{H}_\mathrm{OAT} t)$.
+The first step corresponds to the generation of squeezing using the OAT Hamiltonian $\hat{H}_\mathrm{OAT} = \chi \hat{S}_z^2$ for a time $t$, i.e., $\hat{U}_\mathrm{sqz} = \exp(-i \hat{H}_\mathrm{OAT} t)$.
 The next step is signal acquisition: the state is rotated by a small angle $\phi$ about the $\hat{S}_y$ axis, via the unitary $\hat{R}_y(\phi) = e^{-i \phi \hat{S}_y}$.
-Finally, the last step is another evolution under the OAT interaction Hamiltonian, for an identical time $t$ as the first step, but with an opposite sign of the interaction $\chi \rightarrow -\chi$, i.e.~$\hat{U}_\mathrm{amp} = \hat{U}_\mathrm{sqz}^{-1}$.
+Finally, the last step is another evolution under the OAT interaction Hamiltonian, for an identical time $t$ as the first step, but with an opposite sign of the interaction $\chi \rightarrow -\chi$, i.e., $\hat{U}_\mathrm{amp} = \hat{U}_\mathrm{sqz}^{-1}$.

 In this scheme, the final signal gain is created entirely by the last OAT evolution step $\hat{U}_\mathrm{amp}$; the first ``pre-squeezing'' step only serves to control the fluctuations in the final state.
-As the primary focus here is on the gain (and on regimes where extrinsic readout noise dominates over projection noise), we can ignore the initial squeezing step.
+The suppression of the readout-noise term $\Xi_\mathrm{det}^2$ depends only on the maximum gain $G_\mathrm{max}$, as shown in Eq.~\eqref{eqn:ReducingEstimationError:GenericModelWithAmplification}.
+Since we consider a regime where readout noise is dominant, we ignore the initial squeezing step in the following discussion and focus only on the gain of the OAT protocol.

 We thus consider a CSS that is almost completely polarized in the $x$ direction, with a small $z$ polarization that encodes the signal rotation $\phi$ of interest.
-Without dissipation, the OAT Hamiltonian leads to the Heisenberg equation of motion:
+Without dissipation, the OAT Hamiltonian leads to the Heisenberg equation of motion

 For short times, we have $S_x \approx N/2$, and the OAT interaction causes the expectation value of $S_y$ to grow linearly in time at a rate set by the initial ``signal'' value of $S_z = N \sin(\phi) / 2$.
 The amplified signal is thus contained in $S_y$, and it is this spin component that is ultimately read out.
 We can thus define the signal gain analogously as in Eq.~\eqref{eqn:amplification:gain},